 My brown bin is broken, how do I get it replaced?

 See the replacement bin page to arrange this.

 How long will I have to wait for a home?

 It is difficult to say how long you may have to wait.
 Demand is very high for council properties and it depends on the priority you have been awarded, the type and size of property you need and the areas you wish to move to.

 How can I become a customer inspector?

-  See our page on customer inspectors.
+See our page on becoming a Tenant Voice.

 Can I apply for one of the new build properties?

 If you would like to apply you first need to be on the Housing Register.

 I am struggling in my tenancy.
 How do I get help?